SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 Exchange 2016 includes the following improvements to In-Place Archiving, retention, and eDiscovery to help your organization meet its compliance needs:

-- **In-Place Hold** In-Place Hold is a unified hold model that allows you to meet legal hold requirements in the following scenarios:
+- **In-Place Hold**: In-Place Hold is a unified hold model that allows you to meet legal hold requirements in the following scenarios:

   - Preserve the results of the query (query-based hold), which allows for scoped immutability across mailboxes.